LabEx NUMEV Seminar

 • Location: Saint Priest Campus - Building 2 - Moreau Lecture Hall - Rue Saint Priest, Montpellier

-PLEASE NOTE!
-This event takes place at the Saint-Priest campus.
+ATTENTION!
+This event will take place at the Saint-Priest campus.

-NUMEV-MIPS seminars are open to a wide audience of students and researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.
+The NUMEV-MIPS Seminars are open to a wide audience of students and researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.

-The seminar will present the actions planned to energize the MIPS community starting in January 2025, through the long-term thematic projects COLORS and COGIT.
+The seminar will present the initiatives planned to engage the MIPS community starting in January 2025, through the long-term thematic projects COLORS and COGIT.

-Two major research topics, representative of the expertise of the cluster's eight joint research units, could initiate the first collaborative dynamics:
+Two major research areas, representative of the expertise of the cluster’s eight joint research units, could serve as the starting point for initial collaborative efforts:

-PTL-COGIT, which complements COLORS, aims to develop the methodologies and tools needed to address the societal challenges targeted by the University of Montpellier.
-As with COLORS, the following two examples will serve as a starting point for collaborative dynamics:
+The PTL-COGIT initiative, which complements COLORS, aims to develop the methodologies and tools needed to address the societal challenges identified by the University of Montpellier.
+As with COLORS, the following two examples will serve as a starting point for collaborative efforts:

 • the study of biodiversity.

-Although scientifically independent, the MIPS-COLORS and MIPS-COGIT PTLs are part of a common scientific governance and structure.
-In order to accelerate transformative effects, two types of projects will be supported:
+Although the MIPS-COLORS and MIPS-COGIT PTLs are scientifically independent, they operate under a shared governance and scientific framework.
+To accelerate transformative impact, two types of projects will be supported:

-• Exploratory Projects, aimed at promoting emerging collaborations, whose funding will ultimately enable proof of concept or demonstrators;
+• Exploratory Projects, aimed at fostering emerging collaborations, whose funding will ultimately enable proof-of-concept studies or demonstrators;

-• Structural Projects, intended for more established projects, enabling the objectives necessary to consider submitting ERC, ANR, or European projects to be achieved.
+• Structural Projects, designed for more established projects, enabling them to meet the necessary objectives to apply for ERC, ANR, or European grants.